 How to get around in Belfast

-Walking is the best option!
+When spending a weekend in Belfast, walking is by far the best option!
 The city centre is rather compact and from the City Hall almost everything is walkable within 30 minutes.

 If you prefer, you can take public transport to get to Titanic or Cave Hill.
 The cheapest option is a day ticket, it costs £4.20 and can be used on any city bus throughout the entire day.
 You can buy it from the driver or at one of the many ticket machines at the bus stop.